-- Where the Contract exceeds £100,000 for a works contract, and £25,000 in value in for goods and services, he shall only do so following consultation with the Joint Strategic Committee, Executives or appropriate Executive Members.
-The Director shall submit a report explaining the emergency to the next meeting of the Joint Strategic Committee or Executive. - If it is impracticable to consult with the relevant Members, then the Director shall submit a report explaining the emergency to the next meeting of the Joint Strategic Committee or Executive. - Advice should be taken from the Monitoring Officer as to the requirement to make any public notice in the Forward Plan of Key Decisions/28 Day Notice.
+- Where the Contract exceeds £100,000 for a works contract, then the Director shall only use this exemption-following consultation with the Joint Strategic Committee, Executives or appropriate Executive Members.
+The Director shall submit a report explaining the emergency to the next meeting of the Joint Strategic Committee or Executive. - If it is impracticable to consult with the relevant Members, then the Director shall submit a report explaining the emergency to the next meeting of the Joint Strategic Committee or Executive and why they were not able to consult with the relevant Members at the time. - Advice should be taken from the Monitoring Officer as to the requirement to make any public notice in the Forward Plan of Key Decisions/28 Day Notice.